alphagov/government-service-design-manual/guides-and-toolkits/user-feedback/sentimentanalysis.md

 ##Sample

-Feedback can be gathered from any customer feedback point e.g. email, website, survey.
+Feedback can be gathered from any user feedback point e.g. email, website, survey.